Artist • Lyricist • Recording Artist

 A much-loved and highly regarded singer/songwriter and multi-instrumentalist, Mindy Jostyn passed on in March 2005.
 For nearly ten years, she toured throughout the eastern United States wowing audiences with her soulful voice, distinctive melodies, witty and insightful lyrics, and her command of a host of different instruments including guitar, violin, harmonica, accordion, and piano.
 She headlined at legendary folk clubs such as the Bitter End in New York City, Club Passim in Cambridge, MA, and the Ironhorse in North Hampton, MA, and she performed at the Falcon Ridge, Winnipeg, and Long Island folk festivals.

-During the year before she passed on, Jostyn spent much of her time working on a new solo CD called “Coming Home” which is slated for release in September 2005.
+During the year before she passed, Jostyn spent much of her time working on her last solo CD called “Coming Home,” which was released in 2005 and continues to inspire listeners all over the world.
 Like “in His eyes”, “Coming Home” is a collection of non-denominational “folk hymns”.
 Produced and orchestrated by Peter Link, it’s flavored with musical influences from around the world and features Jostyn on lead vocals, all of her instruments, and a host of guest artists.

 Audience and Press Reviews